-The student book store is located in Building 1 and sells books and materials for the various courses taught at Miami Lakes Educational Center.
+The student book store is located in the lobby of Building 3 and sells books and materials for the various courses taught at Miami Lakes Educational Center.
 The Center maintains a cash only policy for the purchase of books and materials.

 The Miami-Dade County Metropolitan Transit Agency provides service to Miami Lakes Educational Center.
 Detailed information can be obtained by contacting an MTA customer representative.
 Metrobus routes serving Miami Lakes Educational Center include routes 29 and 75.

 Child day care services are available from 7:00 a.m. to 3:30 p.m. for children of employees and currently enrolled students.
 Enrollment space for the children is limited and registration is required.

 Fees and Charges